satyamjay-iitd/red-blue-consistency/README.md

 ## Redis configuration to compare against

-3 Redis instances, one master and 2 replicas
+Three Redis instances, one master and 2 replicas

 Start the cluster using `docker compose up`